 Custom mobile apps are effective tools for improving the Warehouse and Inventory Management process.
-However, a robust app with the best-of features can be rendered ineffective if the product itself is not usable.
-The key to launching an effective warehouse application is to create a user-centric experience that genuinely aids employees in improving productivity and performance.
+However, a robust application with the best-of features can be rendered ineffective if the product itself is not usable.
+The key to launching an effective warehouse app is to create a user-centric experience that genuinely aids employees in improving productivity and performance.
 Let’s dive into what this means in more detail.

 What do we mean by user-centric?

 We mean: understanding the user, tasks, and environment surrounding the application.
 Poor usability can lead to user frustration and in turn, reduce overall productivity.
 The need for user-centric design is crucial when speaking of warehouse and inventory management applications — after all, these are the tools equipped to workers to perform their job effectively on a daily basis.